suanmiao/CommonLib/README.md

 ## Feature
   **IO**
-  network module, compatible with both Volley and RoboSpice, all-in-one request management image loading, both for items in scroll container and idle item cache ,on both ram and disk
+  > network module, compatible with both Volley and RoboSpice, all-in-one request management
+  > image loading, both for items in scroll container and idle item
+  > cache ,on both ram and disk

   **UI**
-  TextView and EditText with custom font support
+  > TextView and EditText with custom font support
-  MVC framework on list item
+  > MVC framework on list item
-  Dialog customisation support (maybe more animation support in the future) **Request Framework** full-case coverage for all request
+  > Dialog customisation support (maybe more animation support in the future)

+  **Request Framework**
+  > full-case coverage for all request

 ## Other
-  **it's a library designed in my coding and feature style, and the stability hasn't been verified**
+  **it's a library designed in my coding and feature style, and the stability hasn't been verified++

 ## Copyrights